 This strand is aimed at those who want to pursue a creative career or future study.
 Opportunities will allow learners to use their skills outside of the classroom, as well as visiting galleries, performances and meeting professional creatives.

-This strand is aimed at learners who want to work in the education sector.
+This strand is aimed at students who want to work in the education sector.
 Opportunities will include shadowing teachers, observing planning meetings at various levels, as well as linking with our feeder schools for work experience.
 Co-curricular learning will focus on pedagogical techniques and specialist masterclasses.

 We have additional programmes that can help you hone the skills and get you ready for University.